-- (iii.)
+(iii.)
 Special Minimum Wage Provisions.
 At the end of 1908 the Minimum Wage Act was passed in New South Wales.
-A summary of the provisions of this enactment, and a statement of some of the ills it was intended to meet, as set out in the departmental reports, will serve as an indication of the general trend of public feeling in regard to employees throughout the Commonwealth.
-The Act provides for a weekly wage of not less than four shillings to all persons coming within the definition of "workman" or "shop assistant."
-That such a measure was necessary is evidenced by the fact that in the workrooms in the Sydney district no less than 514 girls, whose ages ranged from 13 to 21 years, were, at the end of 1908, in receipt of less than four shillings per week, and in the Newcastle district there were 272 girls employed in the dressmaking and millinery workrooms receiving less than four shillings a week, the majority being paid no wages at all for their services.
-The Minimum Wage Act applies to persons coming within the definition of "shop assistant" in terms of the Early Closing Act.
-A minimum rate of threepence per hour or portion of an hour is to be paid when overtime is worked at intervals of not more than one month, and a sum of not less than sixpence as teamoney is to be paid on the day the overtime is worked.
-The payment by employees, or on their behalf, in the clothing and wearing apparel trades, of a premium or bonus is prohibited.
+Its provisions are now incorporated in the Industrial Arbitration Act 1912.
+A summary of the provisions of the enactment, and a statement of some of the ills it was intended to meet, as set out in the departmental reports, serve as an indication of the general trend of public feeling throughout the Commonwealth in regard to the payment of a satisfactory wage to employees.
+The Act provided for a weekly wage of not less than four shillings to all persons coming within the definition of "workman" or "shop assistant."
+That such a measure was necessary was evidenced by the fact that in the workrooms in the Sydney district no less than 514 girls, whose ages ranged from 13 to 21 years, were, at the end of 1908, in receipt of less than four shillings per week, and in the Newcastle district there were 272 girls employed in the dressmaking and millinery workrooms receiving less than four shillings a week, the majority being paid no wages at all for their services.
+The Act provided that for shop assistants a minimum rate of threepence per hour or portion of an hour was to be paid when overtime was worked at intervals of not more than one month, and a sum of not less than sixpence as tea-money was to be paid on the day the overtime was worked.
+The payment by employees, or on their behalf, in the clothing and wearing apparel Trades, of a premium or bonus was prohibited.
 The system of so-called apprenticeship without payment originally carried with it the recognition of an obligation to teach the trade, especially in the dressmaking and millinery industry.
 This aspect of the case had, to a very great extent, been forgotten in the large workrooms, the training received for some time being more that of general discipline than of a technical character.
-With a minimum wage of four shillings, an employer will find it worth while to teach her employees, so as to bring in a return, in work, for the outlay as speedily as possibly, and discharges of partially-trained workers will be less frequent.
-It is expected that the trades will also be improved by the weeding out of those who fail to show reasonable aptitude for their work.
-It is hoped that the provisions of the Act will result in considerably less overtime being worked by the younger girls, who are the persons chiefly affected by its provisions. - (iv.)
-Comparison with Functions of Boards of Conciliation in Britain.
-It may be noted that the Boards of Conciliation, appointed in England under the Conciliation Act 1897, appear to correspond to the Australian Wages Boards rather than to the Arbitration Courts of Australia, inasmuch as they are appointed for each trade or calling, and not to adjudicate generally upon cases which come before them. - 3.
-The Arbitration Court System.-(i.)
+With a minimum wage of four shillings, an employer would find it worth while to teach the employees, so as to bring in a return for the outlay as speedily as possible, and discharges of partially-trained workers would be less frequent.
+The trades would be improved by the weeding out of those who failed to show reasonable aptitude for their work.

+3. The Arbitration Court System.-(i.)
 Acts in Force.
 The following is a general account of the main features of the Compulsory Arbitration laws of Australia.
-A few important divergences between the Acts are noted.
-The New South Wales Industrial Arbitration Act (No. 17 of 1912) was assented to on the 15th April, 1912.
+A few important divergencies between the Acts are noted.